 This post will show you a San Francisco sightseeing itinerary by car.
-As distances are long in San Francisco, driving is by far the best way to explore the large city.
+As distances are long in San Francisco, driving is by far the best way to explore the city.

 We spent a sunny Saturday driving around Central San Francisco and on Sunday we explored the Golden Gate area.
-Both were fantastic sightseeing days and the natural beauty of the hilly metropolis surprised us.
+Both days were fantastic and the natural beauty of the hilly metropolis surprised us.

 San Francisco has well developed public transport and many connections.
-You just need to buy a day ticket at a kiosk (something like USD 20) and having that you are free to use buses, streetcars and San Francisco cable cars for a day.
+You just need to buy a day ticket at a kiosk (something like USD 20) and having that you are free to use buses, streetcars and old San Francisco cable cars for a day.

 But now about our trip.

-Driving Itinerary: San Francisco Sightseeing
+San Francisco Sightseeing Itinerary

 San Francisco by car: driving itinerary on the map

 Here you can see our San Francisco driving itinerary marked on a Google map.
 You can zoom in and out the map and use it as your guidance when driving.

 We entered San Francisco from the freeway from the downtown exit (Fremont Street).
 After driving a long while up and down the incredibly steep hills (yes, they are steep) we left the car for a few hours in a parking garage (Beach Street close to Pier 39 on the map) and explored the Fisherman’s Wharf area by foot.
 Beach Street garages had very reasonable parking rates and they had flat rates for the whole day on a Saturday.